 Whitney Klass graduated from William Jewell College in 2013 with a BA in Speech and Theatre Education and began her career at Cristo Rey Kansas City high school as the Theatre, Speech, and Debate Director.
 During her three years there, she directed multiple plays and one musical in addition to creating and utilizing lesson plans for the classroom.
 Subsequently, she went back to school and earned her MA from UMKC in Theatre History and Dramaturgy in 2017.

 Matthew Koehler is a teaching artist, lifelong thespian, and believer in the value of artistic expression.
-Forged in the Omaha youth theater scene, he went on to earn a BFA in Theater with a concentration in acting from Kansas City’s Avila University.
-Growing up in the arts taught Matthew that the lessons of theater are inherently bound to the skills it takes to cultivate a full and forthright life.
-He uses this mindset — along with heaping loads of creative energy — to help inspire his students to grow both as actors and as people (and have some fun along the way).
+Forged in the Omaha youth theatre scene, he went on to earn a BFA in Theatre with a concentration in acting from Kansas City's Avila University.
+Matthew has worked at many theaters around town, both on and off stage.
+Previous credits include Young Frankenstein at The White Theatre, Band Geeks with Faust Theatre, and the Kansas City Fringe Festival.
+Growing up in the arts taught Matthew that the lessons of theatre are inherently bound to the skills it takes to cultivate a full and forthright life.
+He uses this mindset - along with heaping loads of creative energy - to help inspire his students to grow both as actors and as people (and have some fun along the way).

 Sarah Mae Lamar is a native of Kansas City, with degrees in Vocal performance and Theater Education from Mid America Nazarene University and Kansas State University.
 She has performed in and produced musical theater all over Kansas City for the past seven years.
 Some of her local professional credits include shows at Starlight, Musical Theater Heritage, Quality Hill Playhouse, and The New Dinner Theater.
 Sarah also spent a year singing at a dinner theatre in Aspen, Colorado, and a summer with the Lyceum theatre in Arrowrock, Missouri.